aparnakhadatkar/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L05_Create_and_manage_session_host_images_ADDS.md

 ### Task 4: Create a Azure Virtual Desktop host image

-1. Within the Remote Desktop session to **az140-25-vm0**, in the **Administrator: C:\windows\system32\cmd.exe** window, from the command prompt, run the sysprep utility in order to prepare the operating system for generating an image and automatically shut it down:
+1. Within the Bastion session to **az140-25-vm0**, in the **Administrator: C:\windows\system32\cmd.exe** window, from the command prompt, run the sysprep utility in order to prepare the operating system for generating an image and automatically shut it down:

       ```cmd
       C:\Windows\System32\Sysprep\sysprep.exe /oobe /generalize /shutdown /mode:vm